-As explained more fully in the Governing Body's Responsibilities Statement set out on page 10, the Governing Body is responsible for the preparation of financial statements which give a true and fair view.
+As explained more fully in the Trustees' Responsibilities Statement set out on page 10, the trustees are responsible for the preparation of financial statements which give a true and fair view.

-We have been appointed as auditors under section 43 of the Charities Act 1993 and report in accordance with regulations made under section 44 of that Act.
+We have been appointed as auditors under section 151 of the Charities Act 2011 and report in accordance with regulations made under section 154 of that Act.
 Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
 Those standards require us to comply with the Auditing Practices Board's (APB's) Ethical Standards for Auditors.